PANEL DISCUSSION | Black is Beautiful: The Photography of Kwame S. Brathwaite

 Deborah Willis, Ph.D., is a University Professor and Chair of the Department of Photography & Imaging at the Tisch School of the Arts at New York University where she teaches courses on Photography & Imaging, iconicity, and cultural histories visualizing the black body, women and gender.
 Her research examines photography’s multifaceted histories, visual culture, the photographic history, contemporary women photographers and migration.
 Willis is the author of Posing Beauty: African American Images from the 1890s to the Present; and co-author of The Black Female Body: A Photographic History and Michelle Obama: The First Lady in Photographs (both titles NAACP Image Award Winner).
 She has appeared and consulted on media projects including documentary films such as Through A Lens Darkly and Question Bridge; Black Males, a trans media project, which received the ICP Infinity Award 2015.

 Tanisha C. Ford is an award-winning writer, cultural critic, and historian.
 She is the author of Liberated Threads: Black Women, Style, and the Global Politics of Soul and Dressed in Dreams: A Black Girl’s Love Letter to the Power of Fashion, and co-author of Kwame Brathwaite: Black is Beautiful.
 Ford’s public writing and cultural commentary have been featured in the Atlantic, the New York Times, Elle, and the Root.
-She is Professor of Africana Studies and History at the University of Delaware.
+She is Professor of History at The Graduate Center, CUNY.

 Marc Bamuthi Joseph is a 2017 TED Global Fellow, an inaugural recipient of the Guggenheim Social Practice initiative, and an honoree of the United States Artists Rockefeller Fellowship.
 In pursuit of affirmations of black life in the public realm, he co-founded the Life is Living Festival for Youth Speaks, and created the installation “Black Joy in the Hour of Chaos” for Creative Time.
 Joseph’s opera libretto, We Shall Not Be Moved, was named one of 2017’s “Best Classical Music Performances” by The New York Times.
 Formerly the Chief of Program and Pedagogy at YBCA in San Francisco, Bamuthi currently serves as the Vice President and Artistic Director of Social Impact at The Kennedy Center.